Operation Lentil (Caucasus): Deportation

 The persecution of the Chechens did not stop there.
 In May 1944, Beria issued a directive ordering the NKVD to browse the entire USSR in search for any remaining members of that nation, "not leaving a single one".
 As a result, an additional 4,146 Chechens and Ingush were found in Dagestan, Azerbaijan, Georgia, Krasnodar Krai, Rostov and Astrakhan Oblast.
 In April 1945, Beria was informed that 2,741 Chechens were deported from the Georgian SSR, 21 from the Azerbaijan SSR and 121 from Krasnodar Krai.
 In Moscow, only two Chechens managed to avoid eviction.
 All the Chechen and Ingush were discharged from the Red Army and sent to Central Asia as well.
 With these supplementary exiles, the number of the deported Chechens and Ingush grew to a total of 493,269.
 In July 1944, Beria reported an even higher figure to Stalin, claiming that a total of 496,460 Chechen and Ingush were deported.
 This ethnic cleansing operation was marked by an utter "culture of impunity".
 Many perpetrators of Operation Lentil were, in fact, even awarded the Suvorov First Class prize for arresting and capturing Chechens and Ingush.

 As with eight other "punished peoples" of the Soviet Union, the Chechens were put into the regime of special settlements.
-There was no barb wire around their compound, but any Chechen aged 16 or over had to report to the local NKVD officials each month.
+There was no barbed wire around their compound, but any Chechen aged 16 or over had to report to the local NKVD officials each month.
 Those who tried to escape were sent to the gulag.
 This status of a special settler was supposed to be inherited by the children of the exiles.
 The exiles were assigned with the heaviest tasks, such as constructing sites, mines and factories in the most inhospitable places.
 The only compensation they received for their work was food coupons.
 They would be punished if they would not do any work assigned to them.
 Local authorities would act harshly towards them: sometimes they would beat the children of the Chechens to death.
 At Krasnoyarsk about 4,000 Chechens were assigned to forced labor camps.
 This, combined with malnutrition due to the negligence of the authorities to provide enough food for the newly arrived exiles, led to high death rates.
 The settlers were not provided with adequate accommodation: on September 1, 1944, only 5,000 out of the 31,000 families in Kirgiz SSR were provided with housing.
 One district prepared only 18 apartments for 900 families.
 Some exiles had to live in unheated tents.
 The Chechen children had to attend school in the local language, not their own.
 Several cases of rebellion were reported: in Krasnoyarsk in October 1954, some 4,000 Chechens managed to escape from a gulag concentration camp.
 The Soviet police found and killed half of them, but the other half managed to hide in the vast outdoors.